jossbnd/advent_of_code_2021/README.md

 ## Content

-Find a folder for each day of december with:
+Find a folder for each dayly puzzle with:
 + my code .py
 + input given AOC .txt